-At the bottom you have your settings with options such as auto back up settings, typing and handwriting settings, themes etc.
+At the bottom of the app screen, you have your settings.
+Here you will find options such as auto backup settings, typing and handwriting settings, themes etc.

-On the top left you can edit the name of your notes and there is option to export them, and on the right you have to list of your documents.
+On the top left of the app screen, you can edit the name of your notes and also the option to export them.
+On the right, you have a list of your documents downloaded in the app.

 2. Notability Features For Digital Planner

-Inside a document such as a Digital Planner the tools bar area is also very simple.
+Inside a document such as a Digital Planner the tools bar area is also very simple to understand and use.

-You can click anywhere to use the links and open different pages of your document.
+You can tap anywhere to use the links and open different pages of your document.

-In the middle you’ll find all the tools to type, write with your pen or finger, highlight, erase and crop items inside the document.
+In the middle of the toolbar, you will find all the tools to type, write with your pen or finger, highlight, erase and crop items inside your document.

-If you click on the tool twice you can see different settings for each tool.
+If you tap on the tool you have selected twice you can see different settings for each tool.

-In notability you have the ability to record audio, I don’t use this option for digital planning I imagine it is a great feature to have for those using Notability when they are studying.
+In Notability, you have the ability to record audio.
+Although I don’t use this option for digital planning I imagine it is a great feature to have for those using Notability when they are studying.

-On the 3 three dot‘ settings next to the ‘plus‘ tool, you can change paper and view options.
+On the ‘3 three dot‘ settings next to the ‘plus‘ tool, you can change the paper and view options.

-I like to change my view to single page so I can scroll the pages by swiping to the side of the document.
+I like to change my view to a single page so I can scroll the pages by swiping to the side of the document.
 This makes using your Digital Planner more effective.

-On the ‘page settings’ tab you can see all the pages of your document.
-This is where I think Notability isn’t as good as other apps for digital planners.
+On the ‘page settings’ tab, you can see all the pages of your document.
+This feature is where I think Notability isn’t as good as other apps for digital planners.

-Even though you can reorder and delete pages like other apps, here you don’t get the chance to duplicate a given page.
+Even though you can reorder and delete pages like other apps, on Notability you don’t get the chance to duplicate a page.

 Seems like unnecessary extra steps when the rest of the app is so simple.

-Another features that lacks in Notability is the ability of swiping the last page of the document and have a new page added that is identical to the last one.
+Another feature that Notability lacks is the ability to swipe the last page of the document and have a new page added that is identical to the last one.

-This doesn’t seem possible with Notability but it is in many other note taking apps.
+This doesn’t seem possible with Notability but it is with many other note-taking apps.

 So to recap, I think Notability is really simple and has some great features such as the option to add GIFs and the option to change the page view style.
-However the pages tab doesn;t have as many options as I am used to with other apps.
+However, the pages tab doesn’t have as many options as other note-taking apps.